igorinov/linux-winwing/README.md

 **Note**
-An earlier version of this module is included in Linux kernel 6.10 (TGRIP-16EX and TGRIP-18 only).
+Kernel versions 6.10 ‐ 6.18 include an earlier version of this module (TGRIP-16EX and TGRIP-18 only).

 **Note**
-Kernel 6.19 is going to have the full version, I think it's going to be release at the end of January 2026.
+Kernel 6.19 is going to have the full version, I think it's going to be released at the end of January 2026.

 # linux-winwing
 Linux kernel module for [WinWing](https://winwingsim.com/) Orion2 throttle base with the following grip handles: